Some characterizations for Markov processes at first passage: Introduction

-It has emerged in the literature \cite{kyprianou,ma,vidmar2021continuousstate,pierre} that for many classes of processes the scale functions $\Phi_q$, $q\in [0,\infty)$, may be identified in explicit form in terms of the characteristics of the process $X$.
+It has emerged in the literature \cite{kyprianou,ma,vidmar2021continuousstate,pierre} that for many classes of processes (satisfying our standing assumptions, of course) the scale functions $\Phi_q$, $q\in [0,\infty)$, may be identified in explicit form in terms of the characteristics of the process $X$.
 (An entirely analogous, technically less involved, phenomenon can be wittnessed in discrete space, see e.g. \cite{vidmar-branch}, but we do not deal with the latter here.)

-Since the structure \eqref{eq:scale-identity} is somehow responsible for a considerable simplification of the first passage problem, we find it worthwhile first to briefly characterize the situation in which \eqref{eq:scale-identity} can occur at all.
+Since the structure \eqref{eq:scale-identity} is somehow responsible for a considerable simplification of the first passage problem we find it worthwhile first to characterize the situation in which \eqref{eq:scale-identity} can occur at all.

-Once this has been achieved, and then under the assumption of the a.s. absence of negative jumps of $X$, our interest will lie in the (further) investigation of the interplay between the law of $X$, the law of $T^-$, and the scale functions $\Phi_q$, $q\in [0,\infty)$.
-Specifically, we will want to characterize the maps $\Phi_q$, $q\in[0,\infty)$, as precisely as we can given the relative generality of the setting.
-Conversely, our goal will be to show that the (classes of) laws of the processes mentioned in the abstract are already uniquely determined by (certain forms of) the functions $\Phi_q$ for $q\in [0,\infty)$ in a neighborhood of infinity; in other words, no other (classes of) Markov processes, subject to the assumptions of Subsection~\ref{subsection:setting}, can mimick the laws of their first passage times (in the form of their Laplace transforms).
+Once this has been achieved our interest will lie in the (further) investigation of the interplay between the law of $X$, the law of $T^-$, and the scale functions $\Phi_q$, $q\in [0,\infty)$, of \eqref{eq:scale-identity}.
+Specifically, on the one hand, we will want to characterize the maps $\Phi_q$, $q\in[0,\infty)$, as precisely as we can given the relative generality of the setting.
+Conversely, holding $I$ fixed, our goal will be to show that the (resp. classes of) laws of the processes mentioned in the abstract are already uniquely determined by (a) (resp. certain forms of) the functions $\Phi_q$ satisfying \eqref{eq:scale-identity} for $q\in [0,\infty)$ in a neighborhood of infinity and (b) the ``boundary behaviour'' stipulation that $\inf I$ is absorbing if it belongs to $I$; in other words, no other Markov processes, subject to the assumptions of Subsection~\ref{subsection:setting} and having $\inf I$ absorbing when $\inf I\in I$, can mimick the laws of their first passage times (resp. in the form of their Laplace transforms).

 The former problem is in some sense basic enough.
-The process $T^-$ is a generic (not depending on the law of $X$) map of $X$, that is measurable relative to the completion \cite[Eq.~(I.5.2)]{ge2011markov} w.r.t. the family of laws $X_\star \PP_x$, $x\in I$ (whatever these laws, subject to the standing assumptions of Subsection~\ref{subsection:setting}); therefore, at least in principle, it must be possible to describe/characterize its law, i.e. the $\Phi_q$, $q\in [0,\infty)$, in relatively explicit terms.
+The process $T^-$ is a generic (not depending on the law of $X$) map of $X$, that is measurable relative to the completion \cite[Eq.~(I.5.2)]{ge2011markov} w.r.t. the family of laws $X_\star \PP_x$, $x\in I$ (whatever these laws, subject to the provisions of Subsection~\ref{subsection:setting}); therefore, at least in principle, it must be possible to describe/characterize its law, i.e. the $\Phi_q$, $q\in [0,\infty)$, in relatively explicit terms.